-Cupping therapy is an ancient form of alternative medicine in which a therapist places special cups on your skin for a few minutes to create suction.
+Cupping therapy is an ancient form of alternative medicine where a therapist places special cups on your skin for a few minutes to create suction.
 It was developed thousands of years ago and though the techniques have modernized, the original philosophy remains the same.
-People receive cupping therapy for many purposes, including to help with pain, inflammation, blood flow, relaxation and well-being, and as a type of deep-tissue massage.
-The cups may be made of glass, bamboo, plastic jars, silicone, or earthenware.

 How does cupping therapy work?

-Cupping causes the skin to temporarily turn red, blue or purple for anywhere between a few days to a couple of weeks.
-Once the marks have cleared, the procedure can be repeated until the condition or ailment is resolved
+This technique causes the skin to temporarily turn red, blue or purple for anywhere between a few days to a couple of weeks.
+Once the colouration has dissipated, the procedure can be repeated until the condition or ailment is resolved.

-Cupping is often combined with acupuncture into one treatment, but it can also be used alone.
+Cupping is often combined with acupuncture into one treatment as well.